 WHY DON’T WE KNOW THE EXACT NUMBER LEFT?

-The number of cars made and left is hotly contested!
+The numbers above show the total number that was made, but obviously, we have lost some of those over the years.
+The number of cars left is hotly contested!
 It’s pretty hard to say for sure just how many Ferrari F40s remain for a few reasons:

 1. THERE IS NO CENTRAL DATABASE